andrewpmartinez/ziti-git/README.md

 ## Shortcut Repository Names

-For Ziti specific repos, there are a number of shortcuts so that the full regular expression does not have to be used for `--use-local` and `--use-remote`.
+For Ziti specific repos, there are a number of shortcuts so that the full regular expression does not have to be used for `use-local` and `use-remote`.

 For example instead of this command: